 If your videos are not uploading to your TikTok and you’re getting the error “Failed to Upload and Has Been Saved to Drafts TikTok” or “Couldn’t upload video.
 The video has been saved to your drafts,” it’s recommend that you go to the TikTok to resolve the issue.

 To get in touch with TikTok and request support with your account, you should go to their Help Center.
-In addition, you may go through the other instructions on the site to see if you can come up with a solution.
+In addition, you can go through the other instructions to see if you can come up with a solution.

 1. Check If Your Account Has Been Blocked

 It might be because your uploads violated their terms and conditions, or it could be because of a copyright issue.
-As a result, TikTok may prevent your subsequent video uploads from being posted.
+As a result, TikTok can prevent your subsequent video uploads from being posted.

 It is also possible that you’ve been incorrectly blocked due to some users’ reports, so it is best to double-check this.
 Open the TikTok app and select Inbox from the bottom bar, followed by From TikTok from the top menu.

-You may also see a message from TikTok explaining how long you’ve been blocked and when you’ll be able to start uploading your videos once more.
+You can also see a message from TikTok explaining how long you’ve been blocked and when you’ll be able to start uploading your videos once more.

 As a result, if you discover that you have been barred from posting for an illogical reason, you can file an appeal with TikTok to have the ban lifted.